behnam-mk/FormulaTwo/README.md

 # FormulaTwo

-Free and opensource game for Linux distroes!
+Free and opensource game for Linux distros!

 Based on pure OpenGL and very simple coding with sexy musics!